OctopusDeploy/blog/blog/2024-07/git-protections/index.md

 ---
 title: Introducing Git protections
-description: Git potections add an extra layer of protection when deploying your code.
+description: Git protections add an extra layer of protection when deploying your code.
 They make sure the right resources get deployed to the right environments.
 author: harriet.alexander@octopus.com
 visibility: public
 published: 2024-08-05-1400